ritua2/BOINCatTACC/api/midas_processing/README.md

 * *R*
 	R requires a 3 step command structure, otherwise it will just print to console and the results will not be retrieved.
-To specify the end file to where print the results, do as below:
+To specify the end file to where print the results, do as below.
+The R version provided is *r-base*, if you desire a more recent version, install it with the set-up functionality and change the necessary paths.
+	R also does not accept libraries from terminal, to install libraries, add them in the set-up script.

 * *C*
 	C requires a multiple command structure to specify which libraries will be used in a C program.
 The libraries will be added with the -I flag.